pyOpenSci/handbook/governance/executive-council.md

 - Operational policies for staff (unless they carry significant financial implications).
 - Strategic decisions about pursuing proposals or writing grants.
 - Substantial changes to pyOpenSci programs.
-- Strategic decisions about pursuing proposals or writing grants.
-- Substantial changes to pyOpenSci programs.

 By maintaining open communication, the Executive Council and Executive Director ensure that pyOpenSci’s decisions align with its mission and strategic goals.